kingsteph23/Currency-Converter/README.md

 A currency converter that allows you to see how much x amount of money in one currency is in another currency.
 Like saying how much 5 dollars in us dollars is worth in Japanese yen.

 The current currencies conist of the following:
-US DOLLARS, CANADIAN DOLLARS, BRITISH POUNDS, EUROS , SWISS FRANCS, JAPANESE YEN, CHINESE YUAN, HONG KONG DOLLARS, KOREAN WON, INDIAN RUPEES, AUSTRALIAN DOLLARS, AND NEW ZEALAND DOLLARS.
+US DOLLARS, CANADIAN DOLLARS, BRITISH POUNDS, EUROS , SWISS FRANCS, JAPANESE YEN, CHINESE YUAN, HONG KONG DOLLARS, KOREAN WON, INDIAN RUPEES, AUSTRALIAN DOLLARS, croatian kunas, Haitian Gourde, and Mexican Pesos, NEW ZEALAND DOLLARS.
+(As of 6/28)

 Currencies will be updated on a weekly bases with a change in exchange values of currency rates and new currency additions will be added.